-A two-year specialization in Social Science allows students to explore a variety of disciplines.
-It is a broad-based exploration of anthropology, archaeology, economics, geography, history, political science/criminal justice, and/or psychology or sociology.
+A two-year program in Social Science allows students to explore a variety of disciplines.
+It is a broad-based exploration of anthropology, archaeology, economics, geography, history, political science/ criminal justice, and/or psychology or sociology.
 The core provides students the basic coursework in the field while allowing them the flexibility to tailor their program to their individual needs.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-Associate of Arts with specialization in SOCIAL SCIENCE
+Associate of Arts SOCIAL SCIENCE

 Number and Title Credits

-Students should refer to the Gradua ation
+Students should refer to the Gr raduation

 Requirements on pages 30-38 36-42